 There’s no single cause of canker sores, and no one knows why some people get them more often than others, but they can usually be traced back to one or several of these things:

-- Nutrition Deficiency: Vitamin B12, Zinc, iron, or folic acid deficiencies may contribute to cankers, according to some studies in the literature, although there isn’t enough research to back this up yet.
+- Nutrition Deficiency.
+Vitamin B12, Zinc, iron, or folic acid deficiencies may contribute to cankers (according to some studies in the literature available) although there isn’t enough research to back this up yet.

-- Sodium lauryl sulfate (SLS): Most toothpastes contain SLS, the ingredient that gives toothpaste that foamy, tingly feeling, but SLS is strongly linked with canker sores as it is a surfactant that strips the delicate oral mucosa layer of inside of the mouth.
+- Sodium lauryl sulfate (SLS).
+Most toothpastes contain SLS, the ingredient that gives toothpaste that foamy, tingly feeling, but SLS is strongly linked with canker sores as it is a surfactant that strips the delicate oral mucosa layer o the inside of the mouth.

 How to treat a canker sore

-The most important thing you can do for a canker sore: find out what the root cause is.
+The most important thing you can do for a canker sore is to find out what the root cause is.

-To speed up the healing process, I recommend rinsing with a super saturated salt rinse with either himalayan or dead sea salt: This may burn a little bit at first, but it speeds up healing because salt stimulates the closing of the aphthous ulcer.
-Salt water is good for mouth injuries and sores because it increases blood flow to the affected area.
-This speeds up healing and reduce the amount of inflammation of the area.
-Salt water is also an astringent that contracts the tissues that speeds wound healing by reducing inflammation and contracting the tissues (British Dental Journal).
+To speed up the healing process, I recommend rinsing with a super saturated salt rinse with either himalayan or dead sea salt.
+This may burn a little bit at first, but it speeds up healing because salt stimulates the closing of the aphthous ulcer.
+Saltwater is good for mouth injuries and sores because it increases blood flow to the affected area.
+This speeds up healing and reduces the amount of inflammation of the area.
+Saltwater is also an astringent that contracts the tissues and speeds up wound healing by reducing inflammation and contracting the tissues (British Dental Journal).

 These methods won’t heal your canker sores—they can just help with the irritation and pain.
 To prevent irritating the canker sore while you wait for them to heal, try:

-- Use a chamomile tea bag: Compounds in chamomile can reduce inflammation and soothe the pain in the area.
-Soak a tea bag of chamomile in filtered water and place against the canker sore for several minutes as many times per day as you like.
+- A chamomile tea bag.
+Compounds in chamomile can reduce inflammation and soothe the pain in the area.
+Soak a tea bag of chamomile in filtered water and place against the canker sore for several minutes as many times a day as you like.

-- Try oil pulling: Oil pulling with a high quality coconut oil can also help soothe the area of the sore.
+- Oil pulling.
+Oil pulling with a high-quality coconut oil can also help soothe the area of the sore.

-Get a sensitive toothbrush: If you’re prone to canker sores, buy a toothbrush for sensitive gums and replace it every month to make sure it’s not abrasive.
+- A sensitive toothbrush.
+If you’re prone to canker sores, buy a toothbrush for sensitive gums and replace it every month to make sure it’s not abrasive.

-- Avoid certain foods: Abstain from anything sharp, spicy, acidic, or very hot up until a few days after the last symptoms of the canker sore are gone.
-It’s also recommended to stay away from alcohol, tomato sauce, grapefruit, pretzels, chips, carbonated drinks, nuts, chocolate, coffee, and tea which can all irritate cankers.
+- Avoiding certain foods.
+Abstain from anything sharp, spicy, acidic, or very hot up until a few days after the last symptoms of the canker sore are gone.
+It’s also recommended to stay away from alcohol, tomato sauce, grapefruit, pretzels, chips, carbonated drinks, nuts, chocolate, coffee, and tea, which can all irritate cankers.

-- Avoid essential oils: These can cause the canker to burn and cause irritation.
+- Avoiding essential oils.
+These can cause the canker to burn and become irritated.

 When you’re in a lot of pain, you can consider some of the following treatments.
 Keep in mind that none of these help the healing process or make cankers go away faster.
-Just keep in mind these aren’t good long-term solutions and the pain relief is short-lived—often lasting only 15 minutes.
+These aren’t good long-term solutions and the pain relief is short-lived—often lasting only 15 minutes.

-- Take ibuprofen: This could slow the healing process since it reduces blood flow to the wound site, so only consider this in extreme pain.
-Personally, I won’t use ibuprofen myself for this reason.
+- Take ibuprofen.
+This could slow the healing process since it reduces blood flow to the wound site, so only consider this in extreme pain.
+Personally, I won’t use ibuprofen for this reason.

-- Topical anesthetics: Benzocane and other over-the-counter creams can relieve some of the pain while you wait for a canker to heal.
+- Topical anesthetics.
+Benzocaine and other over-the-counter creams can relieve some of the pain while you wait for a canker to heal.
 Gives you a little pain relief, but could slow down healing.

-- Anbesol: Anbesol is a numbing cream that you can use, but I’m not a big fan because it’s a strong chemical in your mouth and it’s only short-term relief that doesn’t treat the root cause.
+- Anbesol.
+Anbesol is a numbing cream, but I’m not a big fan because it’s a strong chemical in your mouth and it’s only short-term relief that doesn’t treat the root cause.

 What to stay away from

-- Hydrogen peroxide: I’ve seen some websites that recommend hydrogen peroxide for canker sores, but there is no bacteria to kill, and it will irritate the ulcer further and cause more pain.
+- Hydrogen peroxide.
+I’ve seen some websites that recommend hydrogen peroxide for canker sores, but there is no bacteria to kill and it will just irritate the ulcer further, causing more pain.

 How to prevent canker sores

-- Download my canker sore diary: People with chronic canker sore outbreaks should record what foods they ate—keep a diary and 2-3 days before the canker sore attack and determine if there’s a pattern.
+- Download my canker sore diary.
+People with chronic canker sore outbreaks should record what foods they ate—keep a diary and determine if there’s a pattern.

 What do cold sores look like?

-Cold sores start out as tiny fluid-filled blisters which eventually break open and then crust over.
-Before the blisters appear, they may start out as itching, burning or tingling sensation around the lips.
+Cold sores start out as tiny, fluid-filled blisters which eventually break open and then crust over.
+Before the blisters appear, they may start out as an itching, burning, or tingling sensation around the lips.

 What causes cold sores?

 Cold sores are caused by a virus.
-The virus spreads when people share utensils and cups, kissing, and even shaking hands with someone who has touched their oozing blister.
+The virus spreads when people share utensils and cups, kiss, and even shake hands with someone who has touched their own oozing blister.